 Scholarships

-Every student admitted to the University of Chicago Law School is automatically considered for scholarships.
+Students admitted to the University of Chicago Law School are considered for scholarship funding based on the merits of their admission application file.

-Please note: students who are age 28 or younger must provide parental financial information on either the FAFSA or the UChicago Need Application, even if parents will not be contributing financially to their law school education.
+Please note: Students who will be under the age of 28 as of the September 1 prior to the Autumn Quarter for which they were admitted must provide parental financial information on the UChicago Law Need Application, even if their parents will not be contributing financially to their law school education.

 Our scholarships are extended as three-year awards, with the total amount extended being split over the three years you will be at the Law School.
 These individual, annual amounts are guaranteed for each year as long as you remain a full-time student eligible to continue your studies at the Law School.
 This means that your scholarship will not be impacted by any 2L or 3L summer earnings or other changes that may occur to your and/or your family's financial circumstances while you are enrolled at the Law School.
 We believe that this offers a degree of financial certainty for our students as they journey through their Law School career.